-As of September 30, 2020, the Company had the following contractual obligations:
+As of December 31, 2020, the Company had the following contractual obligations:

 (\$,000s) < 2 years 2-5 years Total

-Plant construction contracts 1,000 1,000
+Plant construction contracts 1,000 - 1,000

-Long-term arrangement on facilities 1,854 2,851 4,705
+Long-term arrangements on facilities 628 1,877 2,505

-Car lease 9 - 9
+Car lease 6 - 6

-Total 2,863 2,851 5,714
+Total 1,634 1,877 3,511

 Existing contractual obligations include \$1.0 million committed to plant construction contracts.
 These are almost all commitments to obtain production machinery required to manufacture additional product formats.
-Capital expenditures on property, plant and equipment ("PPE") declined significantly during Q3 2020.
-The majority of capital expenditures during the quarter are attributable to a \$2.5 million payment to the general contractor responsible for the Paris Facility expansion upon completion of the project in May 2020.
+Capital expenditures on PPE declined significantly during the second half of 2020, due to the completion of construction and licencing of its three cannabis production facilities.
 With capital expenditures largely completed, the Company should have greater flexibility in operations and reduced balance sheet risk.
 The increase in long-term arrangements on facilities was due to the Company entering into a lease agreement for the Distribution Centre.

-Emblem Convertible Debt
+Convertible Debt

-On completion of the Arrangement, Aleafia Health assumed the obligations of the convertible debentures previously issued by Emblem Corp. in February 2018 pursuant to a supplemental trust indenture dated March 2019 (the "Supplemental Indenture").
+On completion of the Arrangement, Aleafia Health assumed the obligations of the convertible debentures previously issued by Emblem Corp. in February 2018 pursuant to a supplemental trust indenture dated March 2019.
 These convertible debentures were originally sold at a price of \$1,000 per unit for gross proceeds of \$25.0 million.
-Under the Supplemental Indenture, the convertible debentures are subject to the following terms:
+This convertible debt was repaid in full by the Company subsequent to the reporting period.